avwhite/untlambda/README.md

-Work on progress haskell implementation of untyped lambda calculus.
+Work in progress haskell implementation of various forms of lambda calculus.
+Currently untyped lambda calculus is done and simply typed lambda calculus (with booleans) is in progress.